 One of the difficult decisions in testing is picking the correct feature for reporting a bug.
-Fortunately, we have compiled the list of the most frequent features you can see on the test cycle overview page.
+Fortunately, we have compiled a list of the most frequent features on a test cycle overview page.

-represents the feature that allows the user to purchase the product, edit the number of articles in the Cart and discard unwanted items from the Cart.
+represents the feature allowing the user to purchase the product, edit the number of articles in the Cart and discard unwanted items.
+A mini cart is found in the website header and briefly summarises items selected in the shopping cart for easy access while browsing.

 Category Landing Page

 represents the page where the user finds relevant products from the same category.
-Depending on the design, a category landing page could display the promo material at the top of the page.
+Depending on the design, a category landing page could display the promo material at the top.

 Checkout